Graduate Admissions FAQ

 Please note that different funding sources have different requirements.
 For example, departmental graduate assistantships have teaching responsibilities so students must demonstrate a certain level of proficiency in English if English is not their first language (see below).
 Some U.S. government agencies have policies restricting the eligibility of funding to U.S. nationals or permanent residents and those policies can limit funding opportunities for some international students.

-- Are there funding opportunities for students who would add to the diversity of the program?
+- Is there funding opportunities for students who would add to the diversity of the program?

 Yes!
 We value diversity and there is limited funding available for students who would enhance the diversity of the Department.
 "Diversity" refers to the inclusion of: